Balderas metro station

 Balderas is an underground station on the Mexico City Metro.
 It is located in the Cuauhtémoc borough in the center of Mexico City.
 It is a transfer station along Lines 1 and 3.
-Since 9 November 2023, the Line 1 station has remained closed for modernization work on the tunnel and the line's technical equipment.
-The Line 1 station was reopened on 13 September 2024.
+Between 2023 and 2024, the Line 1 station was closed for modernization work on the tunnel and the line's technical equipment.

 Name and iconography

 The station receives its name from the nearby Balderas street, which in turn was named in honor of Lucas Balderas, a Mexican military officer that participated in the Mexican–American War and was killed at the Battle of Molino del Rey in 1847.
 It is said that his last words were "poor country of mine".

 The station pictogram depicts the colonial-era cannon preserved on the nearby Plaza de La Ciudadela.
 The cannon is a reminder of the Ten Tragic Days, which was a period a little bit longer than 10 days in which a coup the democratically elected government of Francisco I. Madero took place.
 This chapter would end with the murder of President Madero and Vice-President José María Pino Suárez, as well as the rise to the presidency of Victoriano Huerta.